vanviethieuanh/resume/README.md

 # Experiences

-## Netcompany, Consultant
+## Netcompany - NLP, Consultant

-- June 2022 – present
+- Jan 2023 – present
 - Ho Chi Minh City
 - Designed Terraform modules for secure and efficient implementation processes.
 Reported bugs in Azure Portal for Microsoft.
 - Developed and supported the management of resources in dozens of Azure Subscriptions and hundreds of Entra ID Applications.
 - Migrated dozens of repositories from using AWS resources to using Azure resources, all in Javascript/Typescript codebases.
 - Reviewed, supported, and wrote guides for Terraform development.
 - Developed and refactored Azure DevOps pipeline templates.
+- Developed tools to analyze hundreds repositories in Azure DevOps.

+## Netcompany - Topdanmark, Consultant

+- June 2022 – Jan 2023
+- Ho Chi Minh City
 - Configured Keycloak for SSO - OIDC.
-- Developed tools to analyze over 100 repositories in Azure DevOps.
+- Maintained and developed .NET Core services.
+- Run performance tests on systems (JMeter).

 ## UIT (VNUHCM) - Competitive Programming Contest, System Operator